 Now, I realize butternut squash is not exactly an ingredient you would typically want to add to your waffle batter.
-But don’t worry, these waffles taste nothing at all like vegetables.
-Because it is such a mild-tasting vegetable, the butternut squash hides out completely undetected in the batter.
-I have a Pumpkin Waffle Recipe I made a while back and with that recipe you can definitely taste the pumpkin, which was intentional actually.
+But don’t worry, these waffles taste nothing at all like squash.
+Because it is such a mild-tasting fruit, the butternut squash hides out completely undetected in the batter.
+I have a Pumpkin Waffle Recipe I made a while back, and with that recipe you can definitely taste the pumpkin, which was intentional actually.
 But this waffle recipe tastes just like regular waffles.
 And if you have kids, that’s a very good thing (wink).

 While they may taste like regular waffles, this recipe is anything but.
 In addition to working in the butternut squash, I also worked to leave a number of ingredients used in conventional waffle recipes out.
 So, in addition to the not-so-conventional butternut squash, these gluten free waffles are also wheat free, dairy free and have no refined sugar.
 They are healthy whole grain waffles that are light and crisp with tender, chewy middles.